 TMJ Treatment Specialty Questions and Answer

 If you are looking for a dentist who has dedicated himself to the diagnosis and treatment of TMJ, visit Koala® Center For Sleep & TMJ Disorders and talk to our professionals.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: